July 20, 2021

 The discrepancy peaked in September 2020, when prices in seasonal towns increased 22 percent year over year, versus 13 percent for non-seasonal towns.

-"The boom of affluent buyers purchasing vacation homes during the pandemic is subsiding," Ms. Fairweather said.
+"The boom of affluent buyers purchasing vacation homes during the pandemic is subsiding," Dr. Fairweather said.
 "Demand for second homes is still strong, but for the first time in over a year, primary-home demand is growing more.

 "With the pandemic diminishing in many states with high vaccination rates and folks returning to work, the allure of purchasing a second home isn’t as strong," she said.
 "On top of that, prices are still surging and lending standards are tightening."